sgrove/cljs_template/src/leiningen/new/cljs_template/README.md

 # {{name}}

-A website written with Noir and ClojureScript.
+A website written with Clojure, Compojure, and ClojureScript.

 ## Usage